germainkevinbusiness/UIPresenter/README.md

 <img src="/screenshots/device-2021-12-15-175858.png" alt="UIPresenter example 2 screenshot" width="360" />
 </div>

-# How to get this project
+# How to get this library in your android app

 **Step 1.** Add the jitpack repository to your ```project build.gradle``` file, like so: